rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/0-introduction.md

 }
 ```

-Running the executable prints the following to standard output: `__STDC_VERSION__ = 201710`.
+Compiling `details.c` and running the executable (i.e., `cc details.c && ./a.out`) prints the following to standard output: `__STDC_VERSION__ = 201710`.
 Hence, C17 is the default language standard being used by `cc`.
 Of course, the language standard for C89 (when Kernighan and Ritchie authored the book) is quite different than C17 &#8212; differences have been remarked upon as appropriate (for my own uses).

 To use `cc` in all its original glory (i.e., where the C89 language standard is being used), one can use `cc -ansi ...` or `cc -std=c89 ...` (they're equivalent).